 I needed to acknowledge the incredible talents of David Bowie somewhere in this list.
 Bowie’s work is a consistency over a lifetime achievement -especially the 70s and early 80s – and while I think Aladdin Sane (1973) and Low (1977) are his best with a nod to Blackstar his final album released days before his death in 2016, none are individually quite good enough for my top 10.
 Eventually I realised my favourite Bowie record wasn’t released under his name at all.

-The Idiot (1977) was the first album Pop recorded without the Stooges but it has Bowie imprints everywhere.
-So much so, that many traditional Iggy Pop fans say it is his least typical album.
-Indeed there is a good case for calling it Bowie’s first album of could be called a Berlin quartet (with Low, Heroes and Lodger).
+The Idiot (1977) was the first album Pop recorded without the Stooges but it has Bowie everywhere.
+Many traditional Iggy Pop fans say it is his least typical album.
+There is a good case for calling it Bowie’s first album of a Berlin quartet (with Low, Heroes and Lodger).

-The Idiot also showed they both absorbed the lesson: Don’t throw stuff away.
-The opening track Sister Midnight was written by Bowie, Pop and guitarist Carlos Alomar and Bowie would later rework the song as Red Money on his 1979 album Lodger.
+The Idiot showed they both absorbed the lesson: Don’t throw stuff away.
+The opening track Sister Midnight was written by Bowie, Pop and guitarist Carlos Alomar which Bowie later reworked as Red Money on his 1979 album Lodger.
 Frankly the Idiot version is better.
-The second song Nightclubbing is another Pop / Bowie classic (most brilliantly later reworked as the title song of a Grace Jones album of covers).
+The second song Nightclubbing is another Pop / Bowie classic (most brilliantly later the title song of a Grace Jones album of covers).
 It also featured on the classic soundtrack of Trainspotting alongside the title track of the second Pop-Bowie collaboration that year Lust for Life.

 The Idiot is named for Dostoyevsky’s novel that both men and producer Tony Visconti liked.
 In it Prince Myshkin is a young man whose goodness and lack of guile lead people who meet him to assume he is an idiot.
 Whether Pop and Bowie liked that conceit or just liked the read is hard to say but there is a disarming simplicity about the album that hides more than it reveals.

-The song China Girls was another Bowie/Pop song reworked by both artists, though again The Idiot version just shades Bowie’s later recording on Let’s Dance.
+Their song China Girls was another recorded by both artists, though again The Idiot version just shades Bowie’s later version on Let’s Dance.
 Bowie biographer Paul Trynka said the song was inspired by Iggy Pop’s infatuation with Vietnamese Kuelan Nguyen, who was staying at the studio.
-But “China White” is also slang for heroin and both men had serious drug addiction problems at the time, so they were probably having a bob each way.
+“China White” is also slang for heroin and both men had serious drug addiction problems at the time, so they were probably having a bob each way.

 Arber’s assessment 35 years after its release of The Idiot was that it was bleakly revolutionary then, and it is now.
 “The Idiot stands as a dark, dense and desolate display of an artist confronting his demons head-on, and growing up in the process,” she wrote in 2012.
 I’d agree with one proviso – it was about two artists and their demons – not one.